 Extended Abstract & Gowers Award deadline: Friday 5th July 2019 at 1700 hrs

 Submission of abstracts is now invited for the poster/platform free communications sessions and is open to members of the British / Irish Branch as well as non-members.
 These should be submitted under one of the following three categories:

 Those accepted for poster presentations should follow these guidelines

-Up to six of the best abstracts in the ‘General Abstract’ category will be selected for platform presentation and up to six of the ‘Basic Science’ abstracts will be selected for oral communication in the Basic Science Session, held jointly with Epilepsy Research UK, on 6th October 2017.
-In addition, this year we have added additional free communications slots at the end of each themed session and if suitable we will invite authors of abstracts related to the particular session topic to present their work at the end of the session.
+Up to six of the best abstracts in the ‘General Abstract’ category will be selected for platform presentation and up to five of the ‘Basic Science’ abstracts will be selected for oral communication in the Basic Science Session, held jointly with Epilepsy Research UK.
+Expert-led poster tour of selected posters will also take place throughout the meeting, giving researchers the opportunity to present their work.

 In the ‘General Abstract’ category, prizes are awarded for the best Platform Presentations (1st prize – £250, and 2nd prize – £125).
 Prizes are also awarded to the best abstracts chosen for the expert-led poster presentations (1st prize – £100, and 2nd prize – £50).

 Abstracts must be no more than 400 words.

 Authors of the highest ranking will be invited to give a platform presentation, or will be invited to present in the Expert Led Poster Presentation session.

 Abstracts and Award for Basic Science